DaZombieKiller/UnityRoslynUpdater/README.md

 * Not Supported
   * Requires runtime features or BCL changes that Unity does not have.
 Attempting to use the feature may result in compiler errors.
 * Crash
   * Requires runtime features that Unity does not have.
-Attempting to use the feature may result in crashes.
+Attempting to use the feature may compile, but will result in crashes.

 ## C# 11
 Feature | Status